 - HIGH MEAT/LOW CARB proprietary formula 80% animal-based protein for more amino acids and better...

 This high meat and low carb formulation is also grain free.
 It’s made in the USA and promises to have no filler ingredients.
-It is free from corn, wheat, soy, potatoes, tapioca, plus artificial colors and flavors.
+It is free from corn, wheat, soy, potatoes, tapioca, plus artificial flavors and colors.

 Pros and Cons